nleclaire/password-generator/README.md

 If you have @Angular/cli installed, once you clone down this repo run `ng serve` and navigate to `http://localhost:4200/`.

-If you don't, just run `npm install -g @angular/cli` - More info here: https://angular.io/cli
+If you don't, just run `npm install -g @angular/cli` (might have to run w/ sudo) - More info here: https://angular.io/cli

 If you don't have `npm` installed, may God have mercy on your soul